Ricky3997/PA-App-API/README.md

 ### Welcome

-This repository is for the backend-end code of the Project Access App; you can find its github at https://github.com/Ricky3997/PA-App-API
+This repository is for the backend-end code of the Project Access App

 ### First time after cloning repository